CarboniDavide/ion-progressive-circle-button/README.md

   - `strokeFillAnimation: string` - Defines the animation type when stroke is charging.
 Default value: `ease-out`.
   - `strokeRestoreAnimation: string` - Defines the animation type when reducing stroke.
 Default value: `ease-out`.
   - `enableChargeAnimation: boolean` -Use charging animation.
 Default value: `false`.
-  - `reduceIcon: true` -Reduce icon button in the same time as the main animation.
+  - `reduceIcon: boolean` -Reduce icon button in the same time as the main animation.
 Default value: `true`.

 # Demostration